Diary of my voyage to South Australia

 Sunday 2 June 1912

 I arose at 7:30 and washed me but I got back in bed again while dinner time, having no breakfast.
 The ship was pitching a lot and the minister gave out that there would be no service taking place that morning owing to a good many being sick.
 I had a little dinner.
 We had icecreams which tasted very nice.
 The distance travelled up to noon was 319 miles.
-I had a stroll round for an hour and went to bed while tea time.
+I had a stroll round for an hour and retired to bed while tea time.
 After tea I sat on the after deck and while there we had service.
 I retired to bed at 11:00.

 Monday 3 June 1912